- Born: 1952-09-14

 = Main Distribution Frame; IDF = Intermediate

-Distribution Frame).
-During this time I was also introduced to wiring cross
+you with a telephone number.
+During this time I was also introduced to wiring cross-bar number groups

 - While working at Bell Canada I worried that my electronics skills would